wassmi/TLDR-science/index.md

 That's when I turned to AI and programming to help me out.
 I built TLDR Science to automate the summarization of research papers, so I could focus on the big picture.

+The entire code can be found on my github repo.

 ## Overview